 - Eliminate copy-pasting

 - Keep your data secure and separated in individual “buckets”

-- Maintain a central master workbook that your colleagues can’t touch
+- Maintain a central master workbook that your colleagues can’t have access to

 - Distribute specific information to other people’s spreadsheets

 Follow the steps below to learn how to filter Excel from one workbook to the other.